-The best process is that the CO2 flow rate is 25L/h, the extraction temperature is 45℃, the extraction pressure is 22MPa, the extraction time is 1h, and the extraction rate of essential oil is 4.497%.
+The optimization process is that the CO2 flow rate is 25L/h, the extraction temperature is 45℃, the extraction pressure is 22MPa, the extraction time is 1h, and the extraction rate of essential oil is 4.497%.
 The extraction rate of essential oil was 1.32% by steam distillation for 4 hours.

 The supercritical extraction of lavender essential oil has a high yield and a short extraction time.

 Essential oil extracted from lavender contains a variety of aromatic compounds and is an important natural fragrance, which is widely used in daily necessities, cosmetics, medicine and other industries.